Alcohol Abuse Information

 - Increased alcohol tolerance and increase in the repetition and amounts of drinking

 - Development of risky behavior such as unsafe sex or getting into legal problems

-- You are in denial about the amount of alcohol you consume and feeling the need to hide your drinking habits from loved ones.
+- You are in denial about the alcohol you consume and feel the need to hide your drinking habits from loved ones.

 - Failing to reveal the actual extent of your alcohol consumption

 - Spending most of your time looking for alcohol, consuming alcohol, and recovering from alcohol hangovers

 A high-functioning alcoholic always drinks heavily and may meet some criteria for an AUD, such as frequently drinking to excess or trying to stop drinking without success but avoiding many social effects.
 This individual seemingly consumes very often, in high amounts, and may have a high tolerance.
 However, they can keep a steady job, relationships, and adequate income and avoid other social consequences an alcoholic may face.

 They may even seem physically healthy to the naked eye.
 However, often, a high-functioning alcoholic will unavoidably face some consequences.
 Consequences may be that they get pulled over and receive a DUI, get diagnosed with a significant health issue, or face another consequence.

 Social Drinking is drinking alcohol in a crowd of people where alcohol is present.
 If you have ever gone and drank at a bar, party, or celebration where there was a bar or cooler full of alcohol for the taking, that was social drinking.
 A “Social drinker” is someone who typically only drinks alcohol with other people who are also drinking.

 Someone with an alcohol addiction probably drinks in social situations but does not only drink in these situations or be social.
 An alcoholic may drink alone or seek out social situations where drinking is so that they can justify their drinking.